Skip to content

 Cardinal

-Their strong bills enable them to feed on seeds, fruits and insects as well as other small prey items like lizards or frogs depending upon species.
+Their strong bills enable them to feed on seeds, fruits, insects, and other small prey items like lizards or frogs, depending upon species.

-Cardinals also have loud calls often used for territorial defense and courtship purposes while some can even imitate sounds made by other animals.
+Cardinals also have loud calls often used for territorial defence and courtship purposes, while some can even imitate sounds made by other animals.

 Also Featured In: Common Birds in CanadaMost Common Songs Birds that Live around You